vlang-association/blog/content/blog/introducing-foundation.md

 ---
-title: "Introducing the V Software Foundation"
+title: "Introducing the V Open Source Foundation"
 subtitle: Brief overview of the Foundation's mission
-summary: "The Foundation is a non-profit organization that is dedicated to the development of the V language.
+summary: "The V Open Source Foundation is a non-profit organization that is dedicated to the development of the V language.
 It is a place where people can come together to work on the V language and its ecosystem."
 page: Blog
 authorname: Petr Makhnev
 authorlink: petr-makhnev
 categories: [ "Announcements", "Foundation" ]
 date: 2023-03-30T09:34:23+04:00
-image: images/why-we-need-foundation/foundation.png
+image: images/why-we-need-foundation/vosf.png
 pinned: true
 ---

 Hi, we,
 [Petr](https://github.com/i582), and
 [Mark aka walkingdevel](https://github.com/walkingdevel)
-from the V development team, announce the creation of the V Software Foundation.
+from the V development team, announce the creation of the **V Open Source Foundation**.

 The Foundation is a **non-profit organization** that is dedicated to the development of the V language.